ARFID, Neurodivergence and You

 At the end of the day, after we have finished school, or come home from work, or struggled with being awake and conscious for 8 or so hours, we can be quite low on neurotransmitters; aka spoons.

-First of all, you are waiting until you are out of sounds to choose what to make and out of neuro transmitter to solve how to make it.
+First of all, you are waiting until you are out of spoons to choose what to make and out of neurotransmitter to solve how to make it.
 To fix that, make a choice and look up a recipe earlier in the day.

 Third, are you struggling with mild ARFID?
 The AuDHD version is fast, sugar, carbohydrate, protein and salt over most other foods.
 Fruit and vegetables are far less desirable, as they rarely prompt dopamine and are also inconsistent.
 This requires more speciality help.